hindman/jump/README.md

 The `nameit` utility can be used to assign convenient names to frequently used strings, typically paths.

-The related `j` and `e` shell commands can then be used to cd to a named path (`j` for jump) or to echo a named string.
-The latter would be used, for example, when constructing larger shell commands via command interpolation.
+The related `j` shell command can then be used to cd to a named path (`j` for jump).
+The `ni` shell command can be used to echo a named string -- for example, when constructing larger shell commands via command interpolation.
+The `ni` command is nothing more than a shortcut for the main script, so you can also use it to execute any `nameit` functionality.

-A simple example:
+A couple of simple example:

     nameit --add docs $HOME/my/favorite/docs
     nameit --add words /usr/share/dict/words